iobook/ultralight/README.md

 ## REST API

-*NOTE: This documentation is a work in progress and currently borrows from documentation for Parse (www.parse.com) which is the model for this project.*

 Ultralight is an API for storing and querying JSON objects and files.

-Storing data through the Ultralight REST API is built around a JSON encoding of the object's data.
-This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each object.
-You simply set whatever key-value pairs you want, and the backend will store it.
+A future goal for this project is to also provide a friendly content editing interface for clients to manage content that developers can then access via API.

+Ultralight data consists of schemaless JSON objects so you can set any key-value pairs you want when storing an object.

-For example, let's say you're tracking Quotes.
-A single object could contain:
+For example, if you were tracking Quotes, a single object could contain:

     {
       "quote": "The philosophy behind much advertising is based on the old observation that every man is really two men -- the man he is and the man he wants to be.",